TritonDataCenter/sdc-headnode/README.md

 For example, Joyent ships firmware files for specific server hardware that are not available under an opensource license.
-As a result, these files are only included in the commercially supported builds of SDC to Joyent customers.
+As a result, these files are only included in the commercially supported builds of Triton to Joyent customers.
 The firmware artefact is stored in a different (Joyent-private) area of Manta, and configured thus: